mlabs-haskell/ply/README.md

   IO ()
 ```

 > Aside: The `TypedWriter` constraint on the Plutarch type effectively barricades unsupported types.
 Of course, only validators and minting policies with 0 or more extra parameters are supported.
 The specific parameter types themselves also need to satisfy some constraints.
+See: [Using custom types as script parameters](#custom-types-as-script-parameters)

 This is how it'd look in practice: